top of page

 Why do therapists consistently undercharge for their services?

-Therapists undercharge because of inherited beliefs that equate profit with exploitation, rooted in patriarchal narratives about helping professions and women's work being undervalued.
+Therapists undercharge because of inherited beliefs that equate profit with exploitation, rooted in patriarchal narratives about helping professions and chronically undervaluing women's work - it's not a coincidence that the therapy field is between 77% -82% women, according to The Canadian Institute of Health Information.
 These money mindset issues—including the martyr narrative, guilt loops, and accessibility traps—create artificial ceilings that have nothing to do with your actual value or expertise.

 The solution involves recognizing these limiting beliefs, understanding the difference between revenue and profit, implementing strategic pricing aligned with market rates, and building sustainable profit margins of 30% or higher.
 Ethical profit isn't the opposite of your purpose—it's what makes your mission sustainable.